edgonzalesjr/SOC-Automation-Lab/README.md

 ## Outcome

 - Comprehensive SOC Automation Setup
   - Successful creation and integration of a SOC automation environment, including Wazuh for monitoring, automated workflows in Shuffle for alert management and incident response, and TheHive for case management.
 - Practical Cybersecurity Skills
   - Hands-on experience in installing, configuring, and integrating various cybersecurity tools, enhancing proficiency in SOC operations.
 - Effective Threat Detection and Response
   - Ability to configure and utilize telemetry for monitoring, detect specific threats through custom alerts, and automate incident response actions.
 - Enhanced Cybersecurity Capabilities
-  - Proficiency in creating efficient workflows and automated responses, improving overall security posture and operational efficiency.
+  - Created efficient workflows and automated responses, improving overall security posture and operational efficiency.
 - Encountered
   - AWS EC2 Instance.
 There were cases where a shutdown was necessary, and the public IP address changed each time the system was restarted after a shutdown.